voxel51/fiftyone/docs/index.rst

 **FiftyOne** is a cutting-edge, Python-based tool for the visual data scientist to help in creating valuable and diverse datasets.
 Work efficiently to achieve better models and more meaningful metrics.

+    *"Become one with the data."*

+FiftyOne does more than improve your dataset; it gets you closer to your data.
+Rapidly gain insight by visualizing samples overlayed with with dynamic and queryable fields such as ground truth/prediction labels, tags (dataset splits) and much more!

 The dataset should be dynamic and evolving part of the machine learning "code".
 This means: